From “Demented Octopus” to Efficient Swimmer in One Hour

 This video shows the amazing progress of one Endless Pools® coaching session!

 How much improvement can you make in a one-hour swim lesson?
-Quite a bit, if you’re novice triathlete Gareth Jones and you’re training in the Elite Endless Pool® with Coach John Wood of Tri-Coaching!
-They’ve supplied before and after videos from their first one-on-one session to show Gareth’s remarkable advances.
+Quite a bit, if you’re novice triathlete Gareth Jones and you’re training in the Endless Pools Elite pool with Coach John Wood of Tri-Coaching!
+They’ve supplied before and after videos from their first one-on-one triathlon training session to show Gareth’s remarkable advances.

 Gareth completed his first triathlon, IRONMAN 70.3 Mallorca, just last May.
 “I had such a miserable swim,” he recounts.
 “I learned to swim as a child, but I don’t think I learned to swim properly.
 I knew I was inefficient.
 I was really struggling.”

 In Coach Wood’s assessment, “Gareth was swimming ‘through’ the water rather than over it.
 [His] hips were about six inches below the surface, and as a result, they were swinging from side to side. … His stroke was quite short and ineffectual, and his knees were bending when he was kicking.”

 Gareth sums up his stroke as “thrashing around like a demented octopus!”
 You can supply your own aquatic metaphor after watching the ‘before’ video here:

 So what changed over the next hour?
 “Pretty much everything,” in Gareth’s assessment.
 “We started off with body position, then the kick and body rotation, then the arms.
 By the end of the session, I was swimming with considerably less effort and at a faster speed.”

 Both coach and swimmer agree that the Endless Pool contributed significantly to the rapid advances.
 “The big benefit is the camera and the mirror,” Gareth observes.
 “It’s difficult for you to visualize what you do.
 The mirror was really useful to keep my eye on my head position and what my arms were doing.”